apekshapriya/Word_to_Vec_Model/README.md

 Example--

 "The quick brown fox jumps over the lazy dog."
-Here the training data will be in format:
+Here the training data will be in format-

 Input: The                  Label: quick
 Input: The                  Label: brown
 Input: quick                Label: the